davmac314/tosaithe/doc/TSBP.md

    (`-mcmodel=kernel`) for example, and prevents conflict with other mappings.
  * Any mapped memory is mapped using pages of an unspecified (and possibly heterogeneous) size.

+Usable memory is readable and writable by ring-0 (supervisor) code.

 The kernel is free to modify the bootloader-provided page tables, but there are no guarantees made as to their exact location or structure.
 It is recommended that the kernel establish its own page tables as early as possible.

 ## Loader Data Structure